 The first argument my hubby made (to try to sway me) was the cost and the extra laundry.
 I have to admit I wondered about this too.
 I couldn’t really argue his points because I didn’t know.
 I was doing this to be more eco-friendly, not because of cost or laundry.
-I had to research this out a little so I could inform him that I was making a good choice for our pocket book and the environment.
+I had to research this out a little so I could inform him that I was making a good choice for our pocketbook and the environment.
 I soon found out this a frequently asked questions and the best explanation I have found comes from the Simple Dollar.
-It depends on how many children will use the cloth diapers, what style you buy, how often you change the diapers and how many you decide to purchase.
-The cost of the detergent, average electricity and water bill is all included in her comparison of cloth verses disposable and it comes out close to even.
+It depends on how many children will use the cloth diapers, what style you buy, how often you change the diapers, and how many you decide to purchase.
+The cost of the detergent, average electricity, and water bill are all included in her comparison of cloth versus disposable and it comes out close to even.
 There is saving involved with there being more children and the kind you choose to buy.
 After reading this I wondered if I should indeed invest a great deal of money into a cloth system because my daughter is 19 months but then I learned the high resale and I was sold!
-To help moms sell their gently used cloth diapers and diapers systems I’ve even started a spot for this at my !
-A mom-to-mom spot!
+To help moms sell their gently used cloth diapers and diapers systems I’ve even started a spot for this at my Green Mom Community!
+A mom-to-mom cloth diaper resale spot!

 Hubby, still not convinced but it’s because he can’t admit he’s wrong.
 I had to meet in the middle because after all, my changes and wants don’t have to necessarily impact him.
 So we still use disposable when dad changes her or we are out and about.
 Meaning, no we have not completely 100% gone cloth and are still adjusting and learning.